Napoleon at St Helena: History

 "Napoleon at St. Helena" is recorded as early as 1870 by Annie Henshaw who describes it as a "most excellent game which has the added charm of having been a favorite with Napoleon at St. Helena".
 The game appears frequently in patience collections of the late 19th century.
 Lady Adelaide Cadogan (1874) calls it Le Cadran which reinforces a possible French origin.
 In the 1920s, American sources started recording Big Forty and Forty Thieves as alternative names, along with the early variant forms known as Twenty-Four Card Tableau, Twenty-Eight Card Tableau, Thirty-Two Card Tableau and Thirty-Six Card Tableau.
 In 1939, the alternative name of Roosevelt at San Juan is first recorded by Coops.
-The game continues to feature in compilations of patiences and solitaires to the present day, "usually... under the name of Napoleon at St Helena".
+The game continues to feature in compilations of patiences and solitaires, "usually... under the name of Napoleon at St Helena".
 Arnold (2011) revives the name Le Cadran "to honour a different strand of history."